 The world, of course, remains a complex, conflict-ridden and sometimes frightening place.
 However, the UN is in place to ensure that there is at least some light in the world, helping those who are persecuted, starving, or impacted by atrocities.
 Despite this highly confusing world we live in, the UN is a steadfast force, allowing all nations to come together to work towards a brighter future.

-Here are 32 interesting facts about the United Nations which are well worth remembering!
+Here are some fun facts about the United Nations which are well worth remembering!

 The United Nations, or UN, was founded in 1945.
 It is a body of 193 member nations working together for the common good.